cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network.md

 # MobyMask Watcher P2P Network

-Instructions to setup and deploy a MobyMask v2 watcher that joins in on the existing MobyMask v2 watcher p2p network
+Instructions to setup and deploy a watcher that connects to the existing watcher p2p network

 ## Prerequisites

 * Laconic Stack Orchestrator ([installation](/README.md#install))
 * A publicly reachable domain name with SSL setup

-This demo has been tested on a `Ubuntu 22.04 LTS` machine with `8GBs` of RAM
+This demo has been tested on a `Ubuntu 22.04 LTS` machine with `8GB` of RAM

 ## Setup